YashasAB/notebook445/yab2_LabNotebook.md

 The frequencies we can produce with these limited voltage outputs may not be exactly the same as a certain musical notes frequency we are aiming to produce.

-Code to find frequencies we can produce based on the voltage values we can produce
+Code to find frequencies we can produce based on the voltage values we can produce-

 insert pic of code that gives freqs we can produce